Germany tries to halt U.S. interest in firm working on coronavirus vaccine

 German Interior Minister Horst Seehofer told a news conference that the government’s coronavirus crisis committee would discuss the CureVac case on Monday.

-CureVac issued a statement on Sunday, in which it said: “The company rejects current rumors of an acquisition”.
+CureVac issued a statement on Sunday, in which it said: “The company rejects current rumours of an acquisition”.

 CureVac’s main investor Dietmar Hopp said he was not selling and wanted CureVac to develop a coronavirus vaccine to “help people not just regionally but in solidarity across the world.”